turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### What is a Facade?

 In construction and architecture, a "facade" is like a "faceplate" or something that covers something more complex underneath.
-In software design, a Facade is a front-facing interface masking more complex underlying or structural code.
+In software design, **a Facade is a front-facing interface masking more complex underlying or structural code**.
 To use our CEO and "company structure" analogy, a Facade is like "middle management" who knows who to organize to get a job done.

 In our code, our Controllers will generally have one Facade, and the Facade should be named similarly to our Controller.
 In this case, our SearchController will call our SearchFacade.

-When we create Facades, we generally want to instantiate them because this will make things easier for us when our views may need to make multiple API calls.
+When we create Facades, we generally want to **instantiate** them (instead of using all class methods) because this will make things easier for us when our views may need to make multiple API calls.
 We can continue to only send one object to the view, as per the [Rules for Developers](https://thoughtbot.com/blog/sandi-metz-rules-for-developers).

-### Back to Code:
+### Back to Code...

-So our long term goal is that we are going to send an Facade object to the view and this object will have a method called members, which will give us the members we need.
-Note that we’ve commented out all of the code in our controller that we are going to abstract away
+Our long term goal is to be able to send an Facade object to the view that will have a method called `members`, which will give us the members we need.
+Note that we’ve commented out all of the code in our controller that we are going to abstract away.

 When we run the tests here, we will get an error saying that it doesn’t know anything about a SearchFacade, so we are going to make it.
 First we are going to make a directory, `app/facades`